 Doses over 25,000 international units (IU) per day should be avoided as they are likely to cause side effects, according to the NLM.
-One IU is the biological equivalent of 0.3 mcg retinol, or of 0.6 mcg beta-carotene, according to the National Institute of Health.
+One IU is the biological equivalent of 0.3 mcg retinol.
+Or of 0.6 mcg beta-carotene, according to the National Institute of Health.

 For comparison, a baked sweet potato (half a cup) has 19,218 IU of *vitamin A, according to the U.S. Department of Agriculture.
 A medium cantaloupe has 18,668 IU and a carrot (half a cup, chopped) has 10,692 IU.

 Overconsumption of *vitamin A can cause nausea, irritability and blurred vision in its mild form.
-In addition, the palms of the hands and the bottoms of the feet can turn orange if a person has a high intake of *Vitamin A. *Vitamin A toxicity can cause growth retardation, hair loss and enlarged spleen and liver in its more severe form. *Vitamin A overdose can also cause birth defects and has been linked to increased risk of bone fractures in some people.
+In addition, the palms of the hands and the bottoms of the feet can turn orange if a person has a high intake of *Vitamin A. Vitamin* A toxicity can cause growth retardation, hair loss and enlarged spleen and liver in its more severe form.

 Sources of vitamin A: